 The ceramic cartridges in the Artos Chinese faucets are made by Sedal S.L.U.
-Sedal is chartered in Spain, but does all of its manufacturing in China in two facilities: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping.
+Sedal is chartered in Spain but does all of its manufacturing in China in two facilities: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 If it does develop a problem, replacement cartridges are widely available and in most faucets, easy to remove and replace with simple household tools.

 The cartridges in the Italian-made faucets we examined were manufactured by Kerox Kft of Hungary.
 Kerox cartridges have, in recent years, acquired a growing reputation for reliability, and are often preferred by European faucet makers for their single handle mixer faucets.
 We judge it to be a good to very good cartridge of proven durability.
 And, again, if it does break, your free cartridge from Artos installs with a minimum of effort from the top of the faucet, so it does not have to uninstalled to reach the cartridge.

-The Artos web site is well-organized, with intuitive navigation and a product search function that is easy to use and usually accurate.
-Specification sheets and installation instructions, downloadable in .pdf format for each faucet, typically provide details about available finishes, dimensions, flow rate, and provide a parts diagram.
-They do not indicate ADA compliance, or identify certifications.
+The Artos website is well-organized, with intuitive navigation and a product search function that is easy to use and usually accurate.
+Specification sheets and installation instructions are downloadable in .pdf format for each faucet and typically provide details about available finishes, dimensions, flow rate, and provide a parts diagram.
+They do not indicate ADA compliance or identify certifications.
 Most seem to include a dimensioned scaled drawing — useful for determining whether a faucet will fit your bathroom or kitchen.